| +Home | Museum | Articles | Advertising | Links | EMail Me |

 for documentation, marketing literature, or user anecdotes.

-Eugene Deitzgen Co.
+Eugene Dietzgen Co.
 OEM version of Computer Design Corporation's Desktop Nixie-Tube

 display scientific programmable calculator.
 Calculator provides Trigonometric